pvginkel/PdfiumViewer/README.markdown

 of the Pdfium DLL's without V8 support.
 These are a lot smaller and work on Windows XP.
 See Compatibility above for instructions on how to use these.

+The versions in this project are snapshots of the PDFium library which may be out of date.
+Up to date versions of the PDFium library are automatically generated using the [PdfiumBuild](https://github.com/pvginkel/PdfiumBuild) project.
+Have a look there for where to find daily builds of the PDFium library.

 ## Note on the `PdfViewer` control

 The PdfiumViewer library primarily consists out of three components: